-- Mobile phone reception is network dependent; O2, EE/Orange are normally good, while Vodafone and 3 are poor (the signal improves heading east, e.g. GR 862846 on the W. Woodburn road). - There is a public phone box on site and we are always willing to relay important messages from friends and relatives to guests. - TV reception is generally good in most areas of the site: SSE horizontal, S vertical (nearby relay transmitter); Satellite (se/21°el). - We offer free WiFi via self-registration online (one user per e-mail address). - A computer with free internet access, printer (5p/ sheet) and scanner is available in reception.
+- Mobile phone reception is network dependent; O2 and Orange are normally good, while Vodafone is poor (the signal improves heading east, e.g. GR 862846 on the W. Woodburn road). - There is a public phone box on site and we are always willing to relay important messages from friends and relatives to guests. - TV reception is generally good in most areas of the site: SSE horizontal, S vertical (nearby relay transmitter); Satellite (se/21°el). - We offer free WiFi, the password is available from reception during opening hours. - A computer with free internet access, printer (5p/ sheet) and scanner is available in reception.